SchoonerThanLater/katacoda-scenarios-1/troubleshootConnection/step2.md

 `apt install -y traceroute`{{execute}}

-Traceroute is used to trace a network packet as it travels your network.
+`traceroute` is used to trace a network packet as it travels your network.
 It can be used to troubleshoot network delays and errors

 Try the following commands in the terminal by typing them in: